Ah the wedding dress, the single garment tasked to make us look perfect and bestow on us all the confidence in the world!

 - Running out of time to tone up your arms the old-fashioned way?
 Upper arm shapers to the rescue!

 Choose the hold level carefully.
 Firmer control level will give you more hold.
 Extra-firm hold is sometimes recommended for special occasions, but it is more likely to cost you some comfort.
-On the other hand, for more comfort, select moderate control garments.
+For more comfort, select moderate control garments.

 Practice putting it on and taking bathroom breaks while wearing it.
 Shapewear is not something you put on in a hurry, frantically stretching the fabric in all directions for the least lopsided look.
 Every time it stretches, it loses some of its hold.
 So, the more control the undergarment offers, the more patience it will require.
-There generally is a proper sequence of steps for easiest use and greatest durability of the fabric, and you will want to find out what it is.
+There generally is a proper sequence of steps for easiest use and greatest durability of the fabric, and you will want to respect it.
 For example, always step into shapewear, rather than pulling it over your head (unless it’s a control tank).

 While we’re on the topic, let’s touch on our bra.
 Often brides find themselves in the market for a new bra for their wedding.
-And now that you know how important shapewear can be for your overall look, let’s emphasize that a bra is the ultimate shapewear.
+And now that we talked about the importance of shapewear for your overall look, let’s remember that a bra is the ultimate shapewear.
 A good bra will enhance your posture and smooth appearance.
-A good bra will separate your breasts while containing them, feel smooth on your shoulders, and stay put below the breasts.
+A good bra will separate your ladies while containing them, feel smooth on your shoulders, and stay put below.

-Sometimes it seems so much more tricky to find a good convertible or strapless bra for special-occasion wear.
-Give yourself time, because you certainly don’t want to compromise on fit, and consider the following options:
+A good convertible or strapless bra for special-occasion wear is a precious commodity.
+You certainly don’t want to compromise on fit, look and versatility, Before you invest in one, consider the following options:

 - strapless corset is a perfect combination of bra and shapewear that will elevate your body with grace while providing all the support even most full-bosomed ladies need.